 \begin{quote}

-Retweeting is the core mechanism of information diffusion on Twitter.
-User modelling has been proved effective in retweeting behavior analysis, however none studies have investigated the subjectivity of users.
+Retweeting is one of the key mechanisms of information diffusion on Twitter.
+User modelling has been proved to be effective in retweeting behavior analysis.
+However, no studies have investigated the subjectivity of users.

-In this paper, we propose a subjective model by combining both topics of interest and opinions to model users, and demonstrate that a user is more likely to retweet a message because of subjective similarity.
+In this paper, we propose a novel subjective model by combining both topics of interest and opinions to model users, and demonstrate that a user is more likely to retweet a message because of subjective similarity.

 We define a novel weighting function to measure the subjective similarity.